Contact Information

 Research Projects/Interests

-The behaviour, ecology and managment of mammals; Wildlife crime; Air quality and environmental justice, Environmental games in teaching and research; Environmental psychology & behavior; Human-wildlife conflict; Wild horses - ecology and politics; Environmental science in society and its communication.
+The behaviour, ecology and management of mammals; Wildlife crime; Air quality and environmental justice, Environmental games in teaching and research; Environmental psychology & behavior; Human-wildlife conflict; Wild horses - ecology, history, philosophy and politics; Environmental science in society and its communication.

 Available student projects

 I have a number of projects in progress and ideas for new projects that would make excellent studies for student research, internships or thesis.
-Some of these projects come with funding (pay) for the student involved.
 For example:

-- Invasive species - an audit of evidenced-based policy and practice
+- Invasive species - auditing evidenced-based policy and practice.

 Finding me on-line